AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 X = X
 yes.
 ?- listing, fail.
-I’ve stolen listing away!
+I've stolen listing away!
 no.
 ```
-Note that it’s not the C function names that are being redefined, but the names that
+Note that it's not the C function names that are being redefined, but the names that
 Prolog uses to reference the predicates.
 You should be careful when redefining
-names of builtin predicates because it’s almost impossible to use the original predicates again.
-Also, redefining a builtin overwrites the procedure entry, so you can’t
+names of builtin predicates because it's almost impossible to use the original predicates again.
+Also, redefining a builtin overwrites the procedure entry, so you can't
 backtrack into the previous definition.
 This is illustrated in the second example
 above by showing that listing/0 does not print out the clauses in the database
 even after failure occurs.